 - Split-brain (network partition) situations are probable.
 It means that a failure in the network caused the nodes to split into two different networks.
 As a result, request processing is broken, and data—inconsistent.
 There is no such problem in monoliths, but it appears in microservices.

-With Go all the processes take far less time than with other programming languages used for microservices building.
+With Go all the processes take far less time than with other programming languages.
 Microservices’ complexity is compensated by the simplicity of Go code.
-Programmers don’t spend much time doing all the setups, so microservices built with Go are quicker to launch than with Python, Ruby, or Java, for example.
+Programmers don’t spend much time doing all the setups, so microservices built with Golang are quicker to launch than with Python, Ruby, or Java, for example.

 High resources consumption